pearcej/complex/_sources/ComplexityScience/introduction.rst

 Most obviously, the Schelling model is highly abstract, which is to say not realistic.
 So you might be tempted to say that people are more complicated than planets.
 But that can’t be right.
 After all, some planets have people on them, so they have to be more complicated than people.

 Both systems are complicated, and both models are based on simplifications.
-For example, in the model of planetary motion we include forces between the planet and its sun, and ignore interactions between planets.
+For example, in the model of planetary motion, we include forces between the planet and its sun, and ignore interactions between planets.
 In Schelling’s model, we include individual decisions based on local information, and ignore every other aspect of human behavior.

 But there are differences of degree.
 For planetary motion, we can defend the model by showing that the forces we ignore are smaller than the ones we include.
 And we can extend the model to include other interactions and show that the effect is small.
 For Schelling’s model it is harder to justify the simplifications.

 Another difference is that Schelling’s model doesn’t appeal to any physical laws, and it uses only simple computation, not mathematical derivation.
 Models like Schelling’s don’t look like classical science, and many people find them less compelling, at least at first.
-But as I will try to demonstrate, these models do useful work, including prediction, explanation, and design.
+But as we will try to demonstrate, these models do useful work, including prediction, explanation, and design.
 One of the goals of this book is to explain how.